Commensurability (philosophy of science): Feyerabend's perspectives

 According to Feyerabend, the idea of incommensurability cannot be captured in formal logic, because it is a phenomenon outside of logic's domain.

 Theories

 In 1989, Feyerabend presented an idea informed by Popper's critical rationalism whereby "investigation starts with a problem.
 The problem is the result of a conflict between an expectation and an observation, which, in its turn, is formed by the expectation."
 (Feyerabend, 1989; pp. 96).
 Scientific methodology then resolves problems by inventing theories that should be relevant and falsifiable, at least to a greater degree than any other alternative solution.
-Once an alternative theory is presented the critical phase commences regarding T' which must answer the following questions: (a) why has theory T been successful up until now and (b) why has it failed.
-If the new theory T' answers both questions then T is discarded.
+Once an alternative theory is presented the critical phase commences regarding which must answer the following questions: (a) why has theory T been successful up until now and (b) why has it failed.
+If the new theory answers both questions then T is discarded.